 Marigolds are sunny annuals that add bright color to your garden from late spring until the first frost in autumn.
 If you'd love to grow the bright bloomers in containers, don't hesitate, as marigolds are well-suited for container growing.
 Plant marigolds alone in a patio container or window box and they'll take center stage, or plant them in combination with a variety of colorful annuals such as petunias, geraniums, or zinnias.

 Video of the Day

 Prepare a Container

-Don't use regular garden soil in your container, as garden soil will become so compacted in the container that water won't reach the roots of the marigolds.
-Garden soil may also contain bacteria, insects and weed seeds.
+Don't use regular garden soil in your container, as garden soil will become so compacted in the pot that water won't reach the roots of the marigolds.
+Garden soil may also contain bacteria, insects, and weed seeds.

 Marigolds can be planted much closer in containers than in the ground.
 Allow about 3 inches between small varieties and up to 5 inches for giant marigolds.
 Locate your marigolds where the plants will be in sunlight for at least six to eight hours per day.

-Water the marigolds immediately after planting and keep the soil moist until you see new growth.
+Water the marigolds immediately after planting, and keep the soil moist until you see new growth.
 Thereafter, marigolds are drought-tolerant plants that won't do well in soggy soil, but benefit from an occasional watering during hot summer weather.

 Fertilizer is important for container-grown marigolds, as the plants are unable to draw nutrients from the ground.
 Feed marigolds every week, using a water-soluble fertilizer mixed according to the directions on the package.

 Blooms allowed to remain on the plant will cause the plant to go to seed and blooming will be decreased.
 Deadheading will encourage your marigolds to bloom profusely until autumn.